“Molly, it’s me, Sean. Are you there?”

 “Is it secure?”

 “Very.
 Here’s how it works.
 Here’s the basic portal address.
-You need to add a number where the six x’s are.
+You need to compute a number to replace where the six x’s are.
 The number changes every day.
-The first two digits are the day of the month added to the ID number I’ll give you.
+Its first two digits are the day of the month added to the ID number I’ll give you.
 The next two digits are the day of the month added to itself.
 The last two numbers are are the first four added together.
 The date changes at 0000 hours GMT.
 Your ID number is 17.
 You got that?”

 “I think so.
 Today is the 9th.
 Adding it to my ID will give me 26, the next two are 18 so the final two numbers will be 44.”